DreamTheater/Backbone.DataBinding/README.md

 collectionBinder.listen();
 ```

-If you don't want to listen some events you can use an additional options.
+If you don't want to listen some events you should use an additional options.
 ```js
 collectionBinder.listen({
     sort: false // In this case DOM will not react on collection's sorting